QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 <div class="row row-cols-md-2 mt-4"><div>

-#### ✍️Co-authors
+#### ✍️ Co-authors

 *Available at least on: GitHub*

-If you know someone else email, then you can include them as the author of a commit.
+If you know someone else's email, then you can include them as the author of a commit.
 Note that the one creating the commit (you) will be marked as a committer, so there will always be at least two names unless you directly edit the GIT configuration 🚓.

 ```bash
 git commit -m "xxx